 As dialogue invites discovery, the walks set out to encourage debate and discussion.
 Inviting participants to exchange information, share personal stories and experiences and freely express their perspectives.
 The primary aim of the walks is to raise people’s awareness and deepen their understanding about the city in which they live, helping them see their neighbourhoods with new eyes and learn about neighbourhoods they wouldn’t ordinarily visit.

-The 1.5hour walks provides a snapshot of the area’s rich history, sites and events and encompass the following areas:
+The 1.5hour walks provides a snapshot of the area’s rich history, sites and events.
+A snapshot into some of the routes can be found here!